YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    Wed Nov 20 22:20:03 2019 : Initiating START of source server for secondary instance [santiago] yottadbuser@paris:~/jnlex$

-On Melbourne, perform the mupip journal -rollback -fetchresync operation and start operation as a replicating instance.
+On Melbourne, perform the :code:`mupip journal -rollback -fetchresync` operation and start operation as a replicating instance.

 .. code-block:: bash